mayversion/test/README.md

 ## About The Project

-**BrainQuest** is an engaging and interactive quiz app designed to challenge and entertain users of all ages.
+**DevQuiz** is an engaging and interactive quiz app designed to challenge and entertain users of all ages.
 It uniquely blends fun and learning, making it perfect for students, trivia enthusiasts, and anyone eager to expand their knowledge in an enjoyable way.

 ### Key Features